maprimat/maprimat/README.md

 # ✨ Hello everyone!

-I'm Matias, a received Analyst Programmer & certified Frontend Developer from Chile.
-I also am a Motion Graphics Designer in my free time.
+I'm Matias, a former Programmer Analyst & certified Frontend Developer from Chile.
+I also am a Motion Designer in my free time.

 ## 👤 Currently

 I'm currently working in some personal projects, practicing and studying mostly Frontend languages and frameworks.
 As a side gig I do audiovisual works, mainly focused on Motion Graphics.

 ## ⌨️ Skills